-Mario Nava, André Sapir and Tommy De Temmerman
+Mario Nava and Tommy De Temmerman

-Mario Nava has been with the European Commission since 1994, except for a stint, during 2018, as Chairman of CONSOB, Italy's financial markets supervisor.
-At the European Commission he has held various senior positions, including most recently as Director for Regulation and Prudential Supervision of Financial Institutions and member of the Group of Policy Advisers of President Prodi and of the Cabinet of Prof. Monti.
-He is currently Director, Investment and Company Reporting, at DG FISMA.
+Mario Nava is Director for Horizontal Policies at DG FISMA at the European Commission.
+He was Chairman of CONSOB, Italy's financial markets supervisor in 2018.
+He had previously held various senior positions at the European Commission, including as Director for Financial System Surveillance and crisis Management, and Director for Regulation and Prudential Supervision of Financial Institutions.
+He was also a member of the Group of Policy Advisers of President Prodi and of the Cabinet of Prof. Monti.
 He has been a Visiting Professor at Bocconi University and has taught in several universities in Europe and Latin America.